JAMES MUDIE - ARRIVAL IN THE COLONY

 James Mudie came with recommendations for a grant of land and in August 1822 was granted 2000 acres.
 In 1822 Newcastle was still a convict settlement and anyone wishing to proceed to the settlement was compelled to seek permission from government.
 These various applications for land grants and other indulgences were preserved in the Colonial Secretary's Correspondence.

 In August 1822 in company with George Shaw Rutherford James Mudie sought and was granted permission to sail to Newcastle on any vessel suitable.

-After this initial visit to Newcastle with Dr. Rutherford, he applied for an allotment of land in Newcastle so that he could establish a depot to carry out his operations effectively.
+After this initial visit to Newcastle with George Rutherford, Mudie applied for an allotment of land in Newcastle so that he could establish a depot to carry out his intended operations effectively.

 Parramatta 12 August 1823